RohiniDeshmane21/BasketBallScoreKeeper/README.md

 final Commit
 Implement an app to track scores between two teams within a game.

-This app includes : -
+What will I learn?
+*  Adding button code to your app
+*  Updating views
+*  Properly scoping variables
+*  Finding views by their ID
 *  Andorid design, UI practise.
 *  Standard spacing, margin functionality.